 We are a cross-School and cross-College research network in the broad research areas of stem cell science, tissue engineering and repair and disease translation.

-Established in 2003, we provide our members with an active, managed, multi-disciplinary research network to support and facilitate research collaboration, knowledge transfer, engagement with the NHS and industry.
+Established in 2003, we provide our members with an active, managed, multi-disciplinary research network to support and facilitate research collaboration, knowledge transfer as well as engaging with the NHS and industry.
 We brings together over 360 researchers including biologists, engineers, material scientists, social and healthcare scientists, pharmacologists, medics and clinicians and we have been at the forefront of multi-disciplinary working within the University for the last 12 years.

 We have developed to provide a financial infrastructure to support early career scientists (ECS) across all Colleges with seedcorn research funding, Young Investigator Award, conference and research travel bursaries, and summer student placements.
 In addition, CITER operates an MSc in Tissue Engineering which attracts students with BEng, BSc, MBChB, BDS and BPharm degrees.
 The network promotes, fosters and delivers multidisciplinary working at research, research training and education levels.